-meet-and-greet at the domestic terminal of Mahé Airport, roundtrip charter flight between Mahe and Alphonse (a $700.00 value), accommodations at lodge, three meals daily at the Lodge, non-alcoholic beverages including water, coffee, and tea; soft drinks during activities, Wi-Fi, guided fishing (with fishing packages), fly fishing rod and reel rental, use of snorkeling equipment and watersport equipment, and VAT.
+Roundtrip charter flight between Mahé and Alphonse (a $750.00 value), accommodations at lodge, three meals daily at the Lodge, non-alcoholic beverages including water, coffee, and tea; soft drinks during activities, Wi-Fi, guided fishing (with fishing packages), fly fishing rod and reel rental, use of snorkeling equipment and watersport equipment, and VAT.
 Prices quoted are double occupancy, sharing a suite and skiff.

 Packages do not include: